Exhibitions

 Casey McCafferty’s carved wooden pieces are inspired by mythology and the sculpture and paintings of more ancient civilisations.
 “I’m using my own primal urges, too.
 I don’t like to plan,” says the artist, who works in wood and stone in his New Jersey studio, creating furniture and sculptures identifiable by their freestyle sensibility, totemic presence, lumps, bumps and facial features.
 Thrusting hands, popping eyes and jutting noses are all here: humorous but human.
 “My interest in body parts comes from ancient art, from Greek to Oceanic, and the way it implies a collectivity among people.”

-McCafferty’s latest body of work is called Head Hand Foot – a series of works made in 2024 whose very title evokes the surreal anthropomorphism that infuses his practice.
+McCafferty’s latest body of work is called Head Hand Foot – a series of works whose very title evokes the surreal anthropomorphism that infuses his practice.
 It marks the artist’s global representation by Gallery FUMI.

 Among the new pieces are a side table in oiled walnut from which a totem emerges, and another with a highly figurative foot.
 A coffee table in ash has been oxidised to create a greyish weathered finish.
 “I like using natural applications that work with the tanins in the wood and create a new colour,” says McCafferty.
 A seat with two sculptural totems is in red cedar, a piece of timber that has been in the studio for a long time, waiting for McCafferty’s hand to fall upon it.
 “It is,” he says, “the most beautiful red.”